Mark Cocker (wrestler): Teacher

-Mark Cocker was an Assistant & Deputy Headteacher at Sale High School, Manchester.
-In January 2016 he moved to Pleckgate High School, Blackburn as Headteacher.
+Cocker was an assistant and deputy headteacher at Sale High School, Manchester.
+In January 2016 he moved to Pleckgate High School, Blackburn as headteacher.
 In January 2019, Pleckgate High School was rated as outstanding by Ofsted in all categories.

 Documentary

-In 2002, Cocker was part of a documentary 'Catch – The Hold Not Taken' that was created to investigate the roots of different styles of wrestling such as freestyle and Catch wrestling, and how wrestling has evolved over the decades.
-The documentary starred Cocker alongside UFC veteran Dan Severn and Olympic Gold Medallist Dan Gable.
+In 2002, Cocker was part of the documentary Catch – The Hold Not Taken, which was created to investigate the roots of different styles of wrestling such as freestyle and catch wrestling, and how wrestling has evolved over the decades.
+The documentary starred Cocker alongside UFC veteran Dan Severn and Olympic gold medallist Dan Gable.

 Elite Athlete Coaching

 Cocker is the current Great Britain senior wrestling coach and an accredited UKCC level 2 coach, predominantly coaching wrestling to elite wrestlers and mixed martial artists.
-Notable athlete associations include UFC competitor, BAMMA world champion and KSW World Champion Scott Askham, BAMMA World Champion and UFC competitor Marc Diakiese, Cage Warriors World Champion Andrew Clamp and Cage Warriors athlete Ieuan Davies who have all been coached by Cocker.
-Cocker has also coached several other National Champions including the 2019 & 2022 British Freestyle Wrestling champion at 97 kg, Ash Roden.
+UFC competitor, BAMMA world champion and KSW World Champion Scott Askham, BAMMA World Champion and UFC competitor Marc Diakiese, Cage Warriors World Champion Andrew Clamp and Cage Warriors World Champion Ieuan Davies have all been coached by Cocker.
+Cocker has also coached several other national champions, including the 2019 and 2022 British Freestyle Wrestling champion at 97 kg, Ash Roden.